MilesHamilton/Bowling_Game/README.md

 # Bowling Game

-## Pass in an array with the name "frames" to get started
+## Pass in an array with the name "frames" into the function "Bowling Game" to get started

-# the results will be displayed in the console, Enjoy!
+the results will be displayed in the console, Enjoy!